Nikola Ferić: Biography

-As accustomed, the Ragusan diplomats paid homage to every newly-appointed Bosnian administrator.
-The same was the case with Husamuddin Pasha, to whom the Ragusan diplomat Frano Zamagna paid homage in March 1873.
-At the same time, he was ordered to get the administrator'sarz for the little money as possible.
-Husamuddin Pasha requested ilam to be obtained from the capital of Sarajevo, which the Ragusan diplomat managed to obtain, however, he requested a higher price for his arz which Ragusans refused to pay.
+As was customary, the Ragusan diplomats paid homage to every newly appointed Bosnian administrator.
+The same was true with Husamuddin Pasha, to whom the Ragusan diplomat Frano Zamagna paid homage in March 1873.
+At the same time, he was ordered to get the administrator's arz for as little money as possible.
+Husamuddin Pasha requested ilam to be obtained from the capital of Sarajevo, which the Ragusan diplomat managed to acquire.
+However, he requested a higher price for his arz, which Ragusans refused to pay.
 The Ragusan efforts ultimately failed.

 Even though the firman wasn't issued, Ferić visited the parishes on the Ottoman territory at the end of 1793 and the beginning of 1794.
-The Ragusans hoped that Husamuddin Pasha would soon be dismissed from his post and delayed the efforts to get the Sultan's firman.
+The Ragusans hoped that Husamuddin Pasha would soon be dismissed from his post, and delayed the efforts to get the Sultan's firman.
 However, as his dismissal didn't occur, the Ragusans tried again to get the firman directly from Istanbul in April 1795, and again failed, as their condition was the administrator's arz.
 Husamuddin Pasha was dismissed on 21 June 1797.
 The Ragusan diplomats asked for the Sultan's firman while they paid the annual tribute to the Ottomans in August 1798.
-They were successful, however, it is not known when the firman was issued.
-The diocesan archive has the copy of the firman incorrectly dated to 18 December 1792.
-Milenko Krešić is of the opinion that the year might be 1798, while the first time the firman was mention was on 6 June 1803.
-Ferić visited the whole diocese between that time in 1801, while the Propaganda's report on the visitation from 13 March 1801 never once mentioned the firman.
+They were successful.
+However, it is not known when the firman was issued.
+The diocesan archive has a copy of the firman incorrectly dated 18 December 1792.
+Milenko Krešić thinks the year might be 1798, while the first time the firman was mentioned was on 6 June 1803.
+Ferić visited the whole diocese in 1801, while the Propaganda's report on the visitation from 13 March 1801 never mentioned the firman.

-Ferić died in Dubrovnik and is buried at the Franciscan church there.
-Though the clergy of Trebinje-Mrkan named one of their own Grgo Matuško as the diocesan administrator, the administrator of the Archdiocese of Dubrovnik, Ferić's brother Đuro, appointed his secretary Dominik Sokolović as the Trebinje-Mrkan's diocesan administrator.
+Ferić died in Dubrovnik and is buried there at the Franciscan church.
+Though the clergy of Trebinje-Mrkan named one of their own, Grgo Matuško, as the diocesan administrator, the administrator of the Archdiocese of Dubrovnik, Ferić's brother, Đuro, appointed his secretary Dominik Sokolović as Trebinje-Mrkan's diocesan administrator.
 The Dalmatian government confirmed this appointment, and Sokolović served as the diocesan administrator for the next eighteen years.
 Finally, through the efforts of the Austrian diplomacy, the Diocese of Trebinje-Mrkan was put under the administration of the bishops of Dubrovnik for an indefinite time by Pope Gregory XVI on 12 September 1839.
-Again, thanks to the efforts of the Austrian-Hungarian diplomacy, the Diocese of Trebinje-Mrkan is administered by the bishops of Mostar-Duvno ever since 16 June 1890.
+Again, thanks to the efforts of the Austrian-Hungarian diplomacy, the Diocese of Trebinje-Mrkan has been administered by the bishops of Mostar-Duvno ever since 16 June 1890.